Achieving Efficiency in Black Box Simulation of Distribution Tails with Self-structuring Importance Samplers: Variance reduction properties of Algorithm

-upon obtaining samples from which the variance of the resulting IS estimator is zero (see Theorem 1.2 in \cite[Chapter 5]{AGbook}).
-This choice is however not practical as its specification relies on the unknown quantity $P(L(\XX) > u).$ Despite this limitation, the \textit{zero-variance IS distribution} in (\ref{ZV-measure}) is often utilized as a guide for identifying a good choice of IS distribution.
-Indeed, most verifiably effective IS schemes in the literature seek to identify a proposal IS distribution which possess relevant aspects of the respective zero-variance IS distribution and approximate it in a suitable manner; see, for eg., \cite[Chapter 6]{AGbook}, \cite{JS2002}.
+{The zero variance distribution in \eqref{ZV-measure}} is not practical as a choice of IS distribution as its specification relies on the unknown quantity $P(L(\XX) \geq u).$ Despite this limitation, the zero-variance distribution is often utilized as a guide for identifying a good choice of IS distribution.
+Indeed, most verifiably effective IS schemes seek to identify a proposal IS distribution which possess relevant aspects of the respective zero-variance IS distribution and approximate it in a suitable manner \citep[see, for eg.,][Chapter 6]{JS2002, AGbook}. { In Definition \ref{defn:Conc-Preserving-Dist} below, we instead seek transformations $\{\TTu : u > 0\}$ such that (i) the distribution of $\TTu(\XX) \mid L(\mv{T}_u(\XX))\geq u$ and the zero-variance distribution $P_u^\ast$ in \eqref{ZV-measure} share similar large deviation properties; and (ii) the risky scenarios in the target rare set $\{\xx: L(\xx)\geq u\}$ occur exponentially more frequently under the distribution of $\TTu(\XX).$} {Throughout this section, let $\TTu$ denote a mapping with domain and co-domain to be $\R^d$ and $\ZZ_u$ denote the conditional realization satisfying

-In our context of estimating $P(L(\XX) > u),$ Proposition \ref{prop:self-similarity} below explains how the IS random vector $\ZZ = \mv{T}(\XX)$ used in Algorithm \ref{algo:IS} induces a distribution which is asymptotically similar to the zero-variance distribution (\ref{ZV-measure}) in the light-tailed case.
-In order to state Proposition \ref{prop:self-similarity}, let $l(u)$ denote the hyperparameter choice employed in Algorithm \ref{algo:IS} for the task of estimating $p_u.$ For brevity, define